nijunyan/learngit/readme.txt

 Git is a dustributed version control system.
 Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick and simple (master).